 So should you upgrade your Apple Watch from whatever generation you’re on now to the Series 4?
 If you’re on an older version like Series 1 or Series 2, the difference in performance and appearance is astronomical, and we think, would be worth it.

 However, with us being so late in the upgrade cycle, waiting just a couple more months wouldn’t be a bad thing, so that you can make sure you have the latest and greatest.
-We would personally wait until September, simply because we don’t know what will happen with the new Apple Watch in terms of design.
+We would personally wait until September, simply because we don’t know what will happen with the new Apple Watch in terms of design, though it seems that Apple would not freshen up the design so soon.